 Attend and Publicize Middle School and High School Performances

 Publicize middle school and high school performances on your website and include them in your newsletter.
 Put up fliers in your classroom.
 Does your high school do a yearly musical?
 Ask about scheduling a field trip to watch the dress rehearsal.
-Do they have a policy that students who hand out programs get free tickets?
-Advertise that opportunity to your elementary students.
+For paid events, do they have a policy that students who hand out programs get free tickets?
+Advertise that opportunity to your elementary students and their families.

 Performing with my former students in community and church groups has been among some of my favorite musical experiences.